mawicks/queryGPT/README.md

    For the full dataset, I recommend using an 8G, 4-core instance.
 You can modify the instance after it's created on the same menu where you created it.
+   After the data has been loaded, you can change back to the smaller machine type.

 3. Run some queries (Note that if you don't load the full set of embeddings, you won't get as meaningful answers):